PlasmaPy/PlasmaPy/docs/contributing/index.rst

 Contributor Guide
 *****************

-Thank you for your interest in contributing to PlasmaPy! ✨ The future of the project depends on people like you, so we deeply appreciate it! 🌱
+Thank you for your interest in contributing to PlasmaPy! |:sparkles:|
+The future of the project depends on people like you, so we deeply appreciate it! |:seedling:|

 Please feel free to reach out to us in PlasmaPy's |Matrix chat room| or during PlasmaPy's weekly |office hours|.
 The PlasmaPy community abides